AAMINABIBI/Calculator_2/README.md

 # Calculator_2
-Here is one of the simplest project i.e:Calculator usinf HTML,CSS, Javascript
+Here is one of the simplest project i.e:Calculator using HTML,CSS, Javascript